-Why bring meditation and mindfulness into the workplace?
+Why bring meditation and awareness practices into the workplace?

 A friend who works in investor relations mentioned volatile stock markets are very challenging for people who don’t have a practice that helps them stay present.
 He said it’s especially difficult for younger people who have not witnessed the cycles of the market.